rancher/rancher/.github/ISSUE_TEMPLATE.md

-Version - <version or date of master build>
+Version: <version or date of master build>

 Steps: <list steps to reproduce>

 Results: <list results and screenshot>